James Blair (clergyman): College of William & Mary

 The leaders of the Virginia Colony had long wanted school to give their sons higher education, as well as to educate the natives.
-An attempt to establish a permanent university at Henricus for these purposes around 1618 failed after the Indian Massacre of 1622 wiped out the entire settlement, which was not rebuilt.
+An attempt to establish a permanent university at Henricus for these purposes around 1618 failed after the Indian massacre of 1622 wiped out the entire settlement, which was not rebuilt.

 Almost 70 years later, with encouragement from the Colony's House of Burgesses and other prominent individuals, Blair prepared a plan, believed by some historians to be modelled after the earlier one from Henricus, and returned to England in 1691 to petition the monarchy for a new college.
 The Powhatan people had been largely decimated and reduced to reservations after the last major conflict in 1644, but the religious aspiration to educate them into Christianity was nevertheless retained, perhaps as a moral incentive to help gain support and approval in London.
 Moreover, the school would serve to train clergy born in the colonies for service among their neighbors.

 The trip to London proved successful.
 Blair was supported in his efforts by John Tillotson, who was the Archbishop of Canterbury.
 (Protestants King William and Queen Mary II of England were reigning joint monarchs of Britain, having just deposed Catholic James II of England in 1688 during the Glorious Revolution.)
 In 1693, a charter was granted for The College of William & Mary in Virginia, named to honour both monarchs.
 Blair was made president of the new school for life.
+Blair's receipt of the charter was commemorated in 1772 by Thomas Pingo's design for the Botetourt Medal's reverse.
 He served for 50 years, from 1693 to 1743, and remains the longest serving president of the college and the sixth longest serving college president in US history.